NCS Fluid Handling Systems are experts in Wellpoint dewatering systems

 Our team has been providing wellpoint dewatering systems to the construction industry for over a decade.
 Through our extensive experience finding the right dewatering solutions for projects both large and small, we have managed to develop the equipment and knowledge to solve virtually any pumping problem.

-We offer turnkey dewatering services and well point dewatering systems that meet all your wellpoint dewatering, ground water control, group de-pressurization, deep well dewatering, sewage bypass, open pumping and hydraulic submersible pump applications.
+We offer turnkey dewatering services and well point dewatering systems that meet all your wellpoint dewatering, ground water control, ground stabilization, deep well dewatering, sewage bypass, River Diversion, open pumping and hydraulic submersible pump applications.

-Whether a planned project or an emergency, we are here to help you out with the most efficient and effective wellpoint/sandpoint dewatering solutions
+Whether a planned project or an emergency, we are here to help you out with the most efficient and effective wellpoint dewatering or sandpoint dewatering solutions

-Wellpoint Dewatering aka Sandpoint Dewatering is just the process, not the objective.
+Wellpoint Dewatering aka Sandpoint Dewatering is the process with an objective to stabilize soil.

 Any engineer who deals with soils should have good knowledge about the soil-water relationship.
 This is where “NCS Fluid Handling Systems” has gained customer trust and a solid reputation for delivering dry excavations.
 “NCS Fluid Handling Systems” designers consider ground water hydrology with an emphasize on water flow characteristics in respect to directions and quantity as well as sub-surface soil conditions.
 “NCS Fluid Handling Systems” designers and technical products representative work to ensure that our customers are aware of benefits derived from reduction of pore water pressure and respective increase in soil stability and strength.
 The net results are improved in slope stability and the required increase in bearing capacity which is required for the long-term utilization of such assets as water and oil pipelines.